News, awards, writing and ideas

 Art of Health global competition entry for STI & HIV 2023

-We have decided to showcase our submission for the American Sexually Transmitted Diseases Association Art of Health (for the STI & HIV 2023 World Congress), to answer the question ‘what does sexual health mean to you?’.
+We have decided to showcase our submission for the American Sexually Transmitted Diseases Association Art of Health, to answer the question ‘what does sexual health mean to you?’.

 We have decided to allow copyright-free reuse of this graphic communication design submission, but you must always credit: Graphic communication design by User Design, Illustration and Typesetting www.userdesignillustrationandtypesetting.com.